 Automatic Succession Can Affect Fort Myers Creditor Claims

-For example, suppose spouses co-own real estate as tenants by the entirety.
-When the decedent dies, the surviving spouse automatically becomes the owner of the entire property.
-Creditor claims against the probate estate of the decedent cannot affect the real estate as it is not an asset that has to pass through probate.
+For example, two friends may own real estate as joint tenants with rights of survivorship.
+When the first friend dies, the surviving friend automatically becomes the owner of the entire property.
+Creditor claims against the probate estate of the friend that died cannot be maintained against the real estate because it is not a probate asset.

 What Property Is Exempt From Creditor Claims?

-In Florida, the homestead exemption ensures that homestead property is shielded from creditor claims so long as it is devised to the decedent’s heirs.
-Property is deemed Florida homestead property if at the time of death the decedent resided or intended to make it his or her permanent residence.
-If the residence is located outside a municipality, then the homestead shall be to the extent of 160 acres of contiguous land and improvements thereon, which shall not be reduced without the owner’s consent by reason of subsequent inclusion in a municipality.
-If the residence is located within a municipality, then the homestead shall be to the extent of one-half acre of contiguous land, upon which the exemption shall be limited to the residence of the owner or the owner’s family.
+In Florida, the homestead exemption ensures that homestead property is shielded from creditor claims so long as it is properly devised to the decedent’s heirs.
+It is Florida homestead property if at the time of death the decedent resided or intended to make it their permanent residence.
+If the residence is located outside a municipality, homestead shall be to the extent of 160 acres of contiguous land and improvements thereon, which shall not be reduced without the owner’s consent by reason of subsequent inclusion in a municipality.
+If the residence is located within a municipality, homestead shall be to the extent of one-half acre of contiguous land, upon which the exemption shall be limited to the residence of the owner or the owner’s family.

-The Florida Constitution requires, also, that homestead property be held as a natural person — though it’s worth noting that with the exception of one federal bankruptcy court decision in the middle district of Florida (In Re Bosonetto, 271 B.R.
+The Florida Constitution requires that homestead property be held as a natural person.
+However, with the exception of one federal bankruptcy court decision in the middle district of Florida (In Re Bosonetto, 271 B.R.
 403 (Bankr.
 M.D.
 Fla.
-2001)), Florida court decisions have determined that ownership of the homestead in a revocable trust does not result in the loss of the homestead protection for purposes of devise (nor does ownership via revocable trust preclude the property tax exemption).
-Further, you must be a Florida resident to take advantage of the homestead exemption.
+2001)), Florida courts have ruled that ownership of the homestead in a revocable trust does not result in the loss of the homestead protection for purposes of devise.

 With the homestead exemption, creditors cannot force the sale of homestead property to satisfy their payment.
-This is enormously beneficial when there are significant creditor claims that have been filed against the estate — especially since the homestead exemption is unlimited (there is no maximum limit for the value protected from creditor claims).
+This is beneficial when there are significant creditor claims that have been filed against the estate.

-According to section 732.402 of the Florida Statutes, other exempt property for the benefit of the surviving spouse or if none, for the benefit of the decedent’s children, includes the following:
+Section 732.402 of the Florida Statutes describes exempt property for the benefit of the surviving spouse or if none, for the benefit of the decedent’s children, includes the following:

 - Household furniture, furnishings, and appliances in the decedent’s usual place of abode up to a net value of $20,000 as of the date of death;

-- Two motor vehicles which are not individually in excess of 15,000 pounds, and are held in the decedent’s name and are regularly used as personal motor vehicles by the decedent and/or their immediate family members;
+- Two motor vehicles which are not individually in excess of 15,000 pounds, held in the decedent’s name, and regularly used as personal motor vehicles by the decedent or immediate family members;

 - Qualified tuition program payments; and